|Nutritional Guidelines (per serving)|

 The Brussels sprouts are cooked and then baked with bacon, butter, cream, and an amazing bread crumb and cheddar topping.

-I used 3 strips of bacon in the gratin, but feel free to omit the bacon or use more, depending on your tastes.
+We used 3 strips of bacon in the gratin, but feel free to omit the bacon or use more, depending on your tastes.
 Sliced sauteed mushrooms would make a delicious addition to the dish as well.

-Put the trimmed Brussels sprouts in a medium saucepan and cover with water.
-Add about 2 teaspoons of kosher salt to the water and bring to a boil.
+Put the trimmed Brussels sprouts in a medium saucepan, and cover with water.
+Add about 2 teaspoons of kosher salt to the water, and bring to a boil.
 Cover the pan, reduce the heat to medium-low, and cook for about 8 minutes, or until the sprouts are tender.
-Drain in a colander and let the sprouts cool.
+Drain in a colander, and let the sprouts cool.

 In a large skillet over medium heat, cook the bacon until almost crisp.
 Remove to paper towels to drain.
 Dice or crumble the bacon.